 SSEC receives real-time satellite images from geostationary and polar orbiting satellites.
 Geostationary satellites remain above a fixed location on the earth's surface, appoximately 35,800 km above the equator.
 Because the satellites rotate with the earth, they always observe the same portion of the globe.
 Typically, there are operational geostationary satellites from the United States, the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), and the Japan Meteorological Agency (JMA).
 At most times, the United States has a satellite called GOES-East, which monitors North and South America and the western Atlantic Ocean, and one called GOES-West, which monitors North and South America and the eastern Pacific Ocean.
-EUMETSAT has two satellites (METEOSAT) which monitor Europe, Africa, Asia, the Indian Ocean, and the Atlantic Ocean and the eastern Indian Ocean.
+EUMETSAT has two satellites (METEOSAT) which monitor Europe, Africa, Asia, the Indian Ocean, and the Atlantic Ocean.
+JMA has a satellite (Himawari) which monitors eastern Asia, Australia, the western Pacific Ocean and the eastern Indian Ocean.